A Seattle-based UX Designer passionate about human-centered experiences, accessible information architecture, & usability testing.

 Read more on the needs behind the solutions...

-• Facilitate on-demand, on-location human connection based on shared interest and physical proximity.
+Facilitate on-demand, on-location connection based on shared interest & proximity.

-• AI-assisted chat assistance to help bolster confidence and minimize anxiety surrounding initiating or ending conversations.
+AI-assisted chat to minimize anxiety surrounding initiating or ending conversations.

 Key Features